JesseTNRoberts/Old-Blog/_posts/2023-6-7-Research-Plan.md

 4. ADHD
   - Based in the work done regarding repetition as an important process for memory maintenance in transformers (and a possible connection to working memory in humans)

+Rather than being prescriptive regarding the order of things, I prefer to be agile and push where I'm motivated.
+However, I need to finish the paper regarding the lack of Turing completeness of models applied to seq-to-seq modeling.